 (If your Encyro account is part of an organization, see )

-To enable or edit compliance settings, go to your account "Settings" and scroll down to "Compliance: HIPAA, GDPR...".
-Click that to open the compliance settings area, which will look like the picture below:
+To enable or edit compliance settings, go to your account "Settings" and click "Compliance" in the left panel (on a mobile device, scroll down to "Compliance Settings").

-- If your current password is not a strong password, you will be prompted to change it.
+- If changing this setting from OFF to ON, you will be asked to enter your current password, unless the system already knows your password is strong from a previous time you enabled this setting.
+If your current password is not a strong password, you will be prompted to change it.
 Your new password must be a strong password, meaning that, it must contain a mix of uppercase and lowercase alphabets, numbers and symbols.

 - If you currently did not have a password (such as you signed in with Google or Facebook), you will be asked to create a password for your Encyro account.
-While compliance is enabled, you cannot use your Google (Gmail) or Facebook accounts to login to Encyro.
-This is because Encyro cannot check if your Google or Facebook password is strong and even if it is strong now, it may later be changed.
+When this setting is ON, you cannot use your Google (Gmail) or Facebook accounts to login to Encyro.
+This is because Encyro cannot check if your Google or Facebook password is strong now or after a change.

-When you enable compliance, automatic logout is also activated.
-This means that if you are logged in to Encyro but do not perform any activity on the Encyro website for 15 minutes (i.e., you are inactive for 15 minutes), then you will be automatically logged out.
+When you turn on this setting, if you are logged in to Encyro but do not perform any activity on the Encyro website for 15 minutes (i.e., you are inactive for 15 minutes), then you will be automatically logged out.
 Automatic logout is required as part of most data security standards compliance.